mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

        --signature-validity-period "value=365,type=Days"

    # Wait for the profile to be created
+   sleep 5

+   # Verify profile creation
-   aws signer describe-signing-job \
+   aws signer get-signing-profile \
-       --job-id $(aws signer list-signing-jobs \
-           --platform-id "AmazonFreeRTOS-TI-CC3220SF" \
-           --max-results 1 \
+       --profile-name ${SIGNING_PROFILE_NAME} \
-           --query 'jobs[0].jobId' --output text) \
        --query 'status' --output text || echo "Profile ready"

    echo "✅ Signing profile created: ${SIGNING_PROFILE_NAME}"
    ```

    The signing profile is now ready to create cryptographic signatures for your firmware packages.
 This establishes the trust chain that devices will use to verify firmware authenticity, ensuring that only authorized updates can be installed on your IoT devices.
+The AmazonFreeRTOS-TI-CC3220SF platform provides SHA1-RSA signatures compatible with many IoT devices.

 3. **Create Lambda Function for Job Management**: